learnedsystems/CEB/README.md

 ### Notebooks

 Standalone training / evaluation notebooks.
-These should be convenient to get started, but using the command line flags, as described in [Learned Models](#learned-models) is more flexible for running experiments.
+These should be convenient to get started, but using the main.py script, as described in [Learned Models](#learned-models) is more flexible for running experiments.

 Also, for PostgreSQL based evaluation (e.g., for plan costs or runtimes, you